Our professional strategy

 The disadvantages of Internet mediation

 - With no physical presence and therefore no face to face communication, it is psychologically more difficult for the mediator to influence the parties.
-However, using communication software overcomes this to some extent.

 - Because there is no physical meeting, there is no sense of “coming together for a purpose” that might help to induce ideas or concessions that could lead to settlement.